 Windows 11 offers several built-in tools to facilitate the creation and restoration of system images.
 These tools are accessible through the Control Panel and advanced startup options, allowing users to choose different methods based on their preferences or situations.
 Whether you’re looking to protect your system before upgrading or preparing for potential failures, creating a backup is critical.

-This tutorial will guide you through two fundamental methods to create and restore system image backups in Windows 11.
+This tutorial will guide you through two fundamental methods for creating and restoring system image backups in Windows 11.
 Each technique is designed for specific scenarios, such as using the traditional Control Panel interface or accessing the advanced startup recovery options when the system fails to boot normally.
 By following these steps, you can ensure your system is protected and your data remains intact.

 How to Create a System Image Backup via Control Panel